 Questions

-Departments and postdoctoral appointees are encouraged to consult the Benefits Office within University Human Resources at benefits_office@brown.edu, as well as Employee and Labor Relations at employeeandlaborrelations@brown.edu, for guidance.
+Departments and postdoctoral appointees are encouraged to consult OUPA at postdoc-affairs@brown.edu, the Benefits Office within University Human Resources at benefits_office@brown.edu, and Employee and Labor Relations within University Human Resources at employeeandlaborrelations@brown.edu for guidance.